-While there is no question that both Grand Valley State and Adidas benefit from the contract, it has not always been a harmonious partnership.
+While there is no question that both GVSU and Adidas benefit from the contract, it has not always been a harmonious partnership.
 Looming over Adidas is the fact that the company is known for outsourcing its manufacturing and having a stigma of unfair treatment of its factory workers, an image that GVSU does not want damaging its public image.

 Fortunately for both GVSU and Adidas, the company has shaped up in its treatment of its workers in recent years.
-That said, like darkness could not exist without light nor cold without heat, the new and improved Adidas morality could not be appreciated by its clients without past maltreatment.
+That said, there have been issues in the past.

-In 2010, an Indonesian textile factory, PT Kizone, failed to pay its resigning workers severance, did not give out death benefits to families of deceased employees, endured a stretch of not paying its workers at all and then, eventually, the owner of the factory disappeared completely.
+In 2010, an Indonesian textile factory, PT Kizone, failed to pay its resigning workers severance, did not give out death benefits to families of deceased employees and endured a stretch of not paying its workers at all, and then, eventually, the owner of the factory disappeared completely.

 Major companies who exported from Kizone were then given the responsibility of paying severance to the factory’s employees.
 Brands such as Nike, the Dallas Cowboys and Green Apparel complied, but Adidas did not.

-Adidas eventually gave in and paid their dues, but it was not without backlash.
+Adidas eventually gave in and paid its dues, but it was not without backlash.

-GVSU, along with many more of the company’s clients, forced them to sign onto an accord, essentially holding them completely responsible.
+GVSU, along with many more of the company’s clients, forced Adidas to sign onto an accord, essentially holding the company completely responsible.
 This came after the Lakers and other schools threatened to void the contract from Adidas.

-The accord forces Adidas to allocate a certain amount of money towards ensuring the safety of factory workers in the event of emergency, like installing fire escapes and sprinkler systems.
-This is a major commitment for them, as Adidas sources from over 1,000 different factories according to the WRC (Worker Rights Consortium).
+The accord forces Adidas to allocate a certain amount of money toward ensuring the safety of factory workers in the event of emergency, like installing fire escapes and sprinkler systems.
+This is a major commitment for the company, as Adidas sources from more than 1,000 different factories, according to the Worker Rights Consortium (WRC).

-Several prominent schools around the country led by the likes of Cornell University, Georgetown University and Rutgers University led protests against Adidas.
-GVSU’s chapter of USAS, or United Students Against Sweatshops, joined in urging school officials to sever ties with the company.
+Several prominent schools around the country, led by the likes of Cornell University, Georgetown University and Rutgers University, held protests against Adidas.
+GVSU’s chapter of United Students Against Sweatshops (USAS) joined in urging school officials to sever ties with the company.
 The demonstrations led to the formation of a task force with campus administration and USAS members to help monitor the progress and happenings of Adidas.

 Since then, Adidas has improved the conditions of its factory workers.
 Though they still outsource manufacturing to lower costs, USAS is pleased with the strides the company has made.

-Today, 90 percent of their factories are Asia based, according to company CEO Kasper Rorsted.
-They have no intention of returning to Europe despite being headquartered there.
-They have even moved toward “speed factories” in Germany and Atlanta which are fully automated and staffed by robots.
-Additionally, they struck a deal with a Silicon Valley company to quickly 3-D print soles for shoes according to a piece from the Financial Times.
-However, Rorsted still feels that full automation is at least half a decade away.
+Today, 90 percent of Adidas' factories are based in Asia, according to company CEO Kasper Rorsted.
+The organization has no intention of returning to Europe, despite being headquartered there.
+It has even moved toward “speed factories” in Germany and Atlanta, which are fully automated and staffed by robots.
+Additionally, Adidas struck a deal with a Silicon Valley company to quickly 3-D print soles for shoes, according to a piece from the Financial Times.
+However, Rorsted still thinks that full automation is at least half a decade away.